regnaDkciN/SandTable/README.md

 * I use these [LEDs](https://www.amazon.com/gp/product/B0C8HTH282)
 * Drilled a 5/32" horizontal hole into the upper ring to route LED cable into the ring vertical hole.
 * Drilled a 5/16" hole in vertical support to pass LED cable through.
-* Added a  [2 Conductor JST Connector](https://www.davesrce.com/product-page/jst-connectors?gQT=1) to attach the LEDs to the Arduino Uno so that top may easily be disconnected from base.
+* Added a  [2 Conductor JST Connector](https://www.davesrce.com/product-page/jst-connectors?gQT=1) to attach the LEDs to the Arduino UNO so that top may easily be disconnected from base.
 * Added a [Self-Adhesive Super Klip](https://www.amazon.com/Super-Glue-KW10-12-Klips-120-Pack/dp/B00FY8WHEU) as a cable organizer for the LED cable.
 ![LED Connector 1](https://i.imgur.com/DXwuwZe.jpeg)
 ![LED Connector 2](https://i.imgur.com/6Vc9H8k.jpeg)